Best database strategy for bulk inserts

 );

-Step 2: Create a CSVBox Widget
+Step 2: Create a CSVBox widget

-To configure import behavior:
+To configure import behavior (example flow):

-- Sign in at CSVBox.io
+Sign in at https://csvbox.io/

-- Create a new widget (e.g., “Customer Importer”)
+Create a new widget (e.g., “Customer Importer”)

-- Define schema fields such as
+Define schema fields such as name, email, phone and add validation rules

-- Set your webhook endpoint, e.g.:
+Set your webhook endpoint, for example:

-Step 3: Embed CSVBox in Your Frontend
+Step 3: Embed CSVBox in your frontend

 <script src="https://js.csvbox.io/embed.js"></script>